CentreForDigitalHumanities/I-analyzer/documentation/Migrating-flask-data.md

 This update constitutes a switch from Flask to Django, as well as a switch from mySQL to postgreSQL.
 Migration consists of three steps:
 - Create .txt files of the old database from mySQL.
-- Move your database backup to the expected location
+- Move your database backup to the desired location
-- Run Django migrations to import data in postgreSQL.
+- Import data into the postgreSQL database using the django shell.

 ## Exporting data from mysql